-Watch here for the schedule of films to be shown throughout the conference that address subjects of relevance to Gender, Women’s, and LGBTQ Studies.
+These films will be shown throughout the conference, addressing subjects of relevance to Gender, Women’s, and LGBTQ Studies.

 Masley Media Room, Red Gym/Armory Free and open to the public